collectivo-dev/collectivo-quickstart/README.md

 # Collectivo Quickstart

+Collectivo is a modular plattform for collaboration, participation, and data management.

-This repository is a template to start with your own instance or extension of [Collectivo](https://github.com/collectivo-dev/collectivo).
+This repository is a template to start with your own instance of [Collectivo](https://github.com/collectivo-dev/collectivo).
+The repository can also be used as a starter template to create [custom extensions](#publish-your-features-as-an-extension).

 For more information on Collectivo, please see the [documentation](https://github.com/collectivo-dev/collectivo).